elmastudio/aino-theme/readme.txt

 * TGM-Plugin-Activation, Copyright 2011, Thomas Griffin, License: GPLv2 or later, http://tgmpluginactivation.com

 == Changelog ==

+= 2.0.0 =
+New: Block Theme support.
+Please activate the Gutenberg plugin in order to use the new block theme features.
+New: Moved all Customizer color settings to the new FSE feature Global Styles (available via the Gutenberg plugin's Site Editor).
+New: Option to enable/disable the Site Editor via Gutenberg/Experiments.
+New: Default Google font Arimo.

 = 1.4.1 =
 New: Add theme.json file.